 Jones’ sports management experience includes leading his own sports marketing firm, Jones Marketing & Management, Inc. (JMM) to represent a stable of nationally recognized brands and celebrities.
 Prior to his entrepreneurial endeavors, he served as President of the National Lacrosse League’s New York Titans and the NBA Development League’s Greenville Groove.
 Jones also served senior executive tenures leading Urban Box Office Network, a sports/entertainment focused internet start-up, as well as managing local marketing efforts for the NFL and overseeing licensing programs for NFL Players, Inc. at the NFL Players Association.

-Kim Herrig, Director of Finance and Administration
+Kim Herrig, Managing Director

 MetroLacrosse gives students the tools and opportunities to do excellent things.
 Yes, they learn how to play lacrosse but they also learn how to make good choices, how to be a quality teammate and how to strive for success…all things that will translate well to their personal and professional lives.

 Kim joined MetroLacrosse in April 2011.
 As a lifelong athlete, Kim was drawn to MetroLacrosse by the prospect of blending her love of sports with her passion for business.

 Before joining the team at MetroLacrosse, Kim was a business and operations manager in the construction industry and a volunteer basketball coach in Brookline, MA.
 Kim earned an undergraduate degree in Sociology from Hamilton College and a Master of Business Administration at Simmons College.
 Kim was a four year Varsity basketball player at Hamilton and a semi-pro tackle football player with the New England Intensity; serving as captain of the Intensity for three seasons and earning all-pro honors as well as being inducted into the New England Intensity Hall of Fame.
 Originally from Upstate New York, Kim currently resides in Roslindale, MA.